-- Ensure that adequate funding is provided from the school budget to enable the school to be organised and run in a safe and healthy manner. - Where funding for particular hazards is the responsibility of the CYPD, the governors, through the Head Teacher, will inform the CYPD of the problem and assess the hazard in order to render the problem area safe. - Deal with any health and safety problems brought to them by the Head Teacher, staff or parents, through their termly meetings or any emergency meetings, which may be called due to unforeseen circumstances. - Ensure that the LA's Health and Safety Policy is brought to the attention of all staff and implemented in school. - Help prepare and implement a "site-specific" health and safety policy. - Confirm compliance with LA policies and procedures. - Ensure that appropriate checks on risk assessments have been carried out by the Trusts H&S adviser. - Ensure that all members of staff receive appropriate training. - We will ensure adequate consultation takes place between managers and employees to allow everyone to contribute to safe working.
+- Ensure that adequate funding is provided from the school budget to enable the school to be organised and run in a safe and healthy manner. - Where funding for particular hazards is the responsibility of the CYPD, the governors, through the Head Teacher, will inform the CYPD of the problem and assess the hazard in order to render the problem area safe. - Deal with any health and safety problems brought to them by the Head Teacher, staff or parents, through their termly meetings or any emergency meetings, which may be called due to unforeseen circumstances. - Help prepare and implement a "site-specific" health and safety policy. - Confirm compliance with Trust policies and procedures. - Ensure that appropriate checks on risk assessments have been carried out by the Trusts H&S adviser. - Ensure that all members of staff receive appropriate training. - We will ensure adequate consultation takes place between managers and employees to allow everyone to contribute to safe working.
 This will be done in the following way